How to Create a Working PHP Mail() Script for a Contact Form?

 How Do I Set up a PHP Contact Form on My Website?

 As long as you have an active hosting plan and there is an email account present in your hosting space, you can proceed to implement the contact form.
-The contact form itself is comprised of two files – a PHP email script that handles the actual email sending and an HTML form which your site visitors use to send you a message.
+The contact form itself is comprised of two files – a PHP email script that handles the actual email sending and an HTML form that your site visitors use to send you a message.
 To set up the PHP email script and HTML form, follow the steps below:

 1. Go to the File Manager section of the Control Panel.